dezdem0na/accp-cheatsheet/README.md

 	-  The customer is responsible for **rotating** keys.
 - Access control lists (ACLs) are one of the resource-based options.
 - IaaS offers building blocks that can be rented.
 EC2 is an example of IaaS.
+- You are using your corporate directory to grant your users access to AWS services.
+What is this called? **Federated access** is when you use an external directory, such as your corporate one, to grant users in that directory access to AWS resources.